saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - var obj1= new Object();

 ### Accessing objects with brackets and dot notation
-- if property name (key) starts with number, you can't use for notation.
+- If property name (key) starts with number, you can't use for notation.
-- if property name has spaces, you can't use for notation.
+- If property name has spaces, you can't use for notation.
-- you can use variable in bracket notation, but not in dot notation.
+- You can use variable in bracket notation, but not in dot notation.
-- array and object can be nested and mixed.
+- Array and object can be nested and mixed.

 ### DOM
 - document object model is interface between js and html-css.
 - js interacts with html using Dom.

-- browser converts html to us objects which can be manipulated using js.
+- Browser converts html to us objects which can be manipulated using js.
-- everything is stored inside document object.
+- Everything is stored inside document object.

 Document>html (root element)>header and body.

-console.dir(document)

 ### Dom manipulation workflow
 - select then manipulate.